KEC International secures orders worth ₹1,303 crore across key segments

 *this image is generated using AI for illustrative purposes only.

-kec international has secured new orders worth Rs 1,303 crores across its various business verticals, the company announced on May 26, 2026.
-The global infrastructure EPC major, part of the RPG Group, received these orders in the normal course of business, spanning Transmission & Distribution (T&D), Civil, Renewables, and Cables & Conductors.
+KEC International has secured new orders worth ₹1,303 crore across its various business verticals, the company announced.
+The global infrastructure EPC major, part of the RPG Group, received these orders in the normal course of business, spanning Transmission & Distribution (T&D), Civil, Renewables, and Cables & Conductors segments.
 These strategic wins are expected to play a pivotal role in driving the company's targeted growth going forward.

 Business Segment Project Details Location

-Transmission & Distribution 400/220 kV Substations and lines Southern India
+Transmission & Distribution 400/220 kV Substations and transmission lines Southern India

-Transmission & Distribution Supply of towers, hardware, poles Americas
+Transmission & Distribution Supply of towers, hardware, and poles Americas

-Civil Press shop and associated facilities Northern India
+Civil Press shop and associated facilities for automobile factory Northern India

 Renewables 150+ MW Wind project Western India